 As I sit reflecting on the past, it’s pretty easy to remember the good times.
 But the more I reminisce, I come across those times that weren’t so good.
 Times where things could have been different if I had someone I trusted enough to confide in.
 Times that caused deep pain and damage that now require healing in my adult years.
 Some reflecting on the past might require a professional to help me wade through, and that is okay too.

 But all this reminiscing and researching for the novel I’m working on is reigniting my passion for God’s call on my life.
 Not necessary as a writer, but His call for His children to share, encourage, and love others through transparency.
 I have so much more wisdom to share since I experienced hardship in my life.
 God is now using my negative past to fulfill His call to share, encourage, and love others.

-Unfortunately, some of those bad experiences were not chosen by me but done to me.
-Those are the hard ones to get through and process.
+Unfortunately, we experience some bad experiences that we don’t choose.
+Those are the experiences I find hard to get through and process.
 Yes, I’ve experienced many of those too.
 But Imagine being able to comfort another human being by saying “Yes, I’ve been where you are and have gotten through.
 There is hope.”

 What about the push and pull of becoming an independent young adult?
 Man!
 To have someone believe in you when it seems your parents don’t.
 Someone to encourage you and spur you on, reminding you that you have a purpose.

 Oh, but the good time– those times that we cherish.
 Hanging out with friends after school, sleepovers, and going on adventures.
 And who can forget about prom?
 (Okay, I don’t remember everything about prom.
 It’s probably better that way.)